 Use Strong Passwords

-Password guessing software can crack simple choices in seconds, whereas if you add upper and lowercase letters, numbers, and punctuation, avoiding sequences and common words, there’s very little chance of anyone ever gaining access.
+Password guessing software can crack simple choices in seconds, whereas if you add upper and lowercase letters, numbers, and punctuation, avoiding sequences and common words, there’s very little chance of anyone ever gaining access with brute force attempts.
 Lots of smaller businesses have a false sense of security when it comes to cyber crime, they assume that it’s major companies that criminals want access too.
 Using stronger passwords is a quick and easy way to reduce cyber security vulnerabilities.

-But this isn’t the case, while there’s more to steal with a big corporation, systems they have in place such as DFARS compliance mean it’s far more difficult for them to steal what they want.
+But this isn’t the case, while there is more to steal with a big corporation, systems they have in place such as DFARS compliance mean it is far more difficult for them to steal what they want.
 Smaller businesses are easier to get into, so don’t assume you wont be a target.

 Even if you do everything ‘right’ when it comes to keeping your business safe, something might still go wrong and your physical or online business could be compromised.
 It’s not something that any of us want to think about, but for this reason, you need to get your business insured to give you peace of mind.
 If something is stolen online then, having insurance means it will be replaced and won’t leave you out of pocket.